jadhavAshwini-ux/home_collecction/README.md

-# home_collecction
+# home_collection
-This project is based on the javascript which empasis on the basiscs of data handling through the json files with the responsive designing
+This project is based on the javascript which empasis on the basics of data handling through the json files with the responsive designing